 2. Know your adversary

-Understanding how threat actors operate, recognising their level of expertise and identifying known tactics, techniques and procedures, will provide a holistic and thorough approach to securing your data.
-It is recommended to gain insight of the specific threat actors which are likely to target your industry, geography and your organisation.
+Understanding how threat actors operate, recognising their level of expertise and identifying known tactics, techniques and procedures will provide a holistic and thorough approach to securing your data.
+It is recommended to gain insight into the specific threat actors which are likely to target your industry, geography and your organisation.

 3. Manage visibility